 Hayden’s 23-page complaint describes and depicts several of the tattoos he has created over the past decade for current and former Cleveland Cavaliers stars including Lebron James, Danny Green, Tristan Thompson and Kyrie Irving.

-Hayden also designed the a basketball player emerging from flames beneath the words “I Hold My Own,” which appears on Green’s left shoulder; and did a replica of the iconic near-touching hands from Michelangelo’s “The Creation of Adam” for Thompson.
+Hayden also designed the basketball player emerging from flames beneath the words “I Hold My Own,” which appears on Green’s left shoulder; and did a replica of the iconic near-touching hands from Michelangelo’s “The Creation of Adam” for Thompson.
 The image appears beneath the words “I Am My Brother’s Keeper” on Thompson’s chest.

 Basketball fans can see these distinctive pieces when they play some of the latest versions of the “NBA 2K” video game franchise.